nwarder/exercises/intern-mdblog.md

 You May Not...
 --------------
-* Use an existing blogging platform, open source or otherwise (WordPress, etc).
+* Use a hosted blogging platform, open source or otherwise (Medium, Ghost, Wordpress.com).
 * Enlist the help of others outside of the Sendwithus team.
 (Remember: questions are okay — we don't bite)
 * Work outside of Spacestation.